Teaching Resources

 of work for teaching Japanese at KS2, produced by the Japan Foundation

-10 45 minute lessons designed to be delivered by a Japanese
+10 lessons (45 minute each) designed to be delivered by a Japanese

 native speaker teacher working with the class teacher.
 Each lesson